Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/010_boms.en.md

 [INFO] Storing BOMs under ./boms
 ```

 This will store the BOMs in the provided folder ("./boms", in this example).
-It will create the folder if it does not already exist.
-The BOMs are stored under files following the naming scheme `{product name}_{product version}.cdx.json`.
+It will create the folder structure if it does not already exist.
+The BOMs are stored in files following the naming scheme `{product name}_{product version}.cdx.json`.

-> To avoid inconsistent behaviour accross operating systems, the name and version of the product are converted to lowercase, and most special characters are replaced by an underscore '_'.
+> To avoid inconsistent behaviour accross operating systems, the name and version of the product are converted into lowercase, and most special characters are replaced by an underscore '_'.
 This means that, in principle, different products could lead to the same filename.
-BOMnipotent will display an error before it silently overwrites a file.
+In that case, BOMnipotent will display an error instead of silently overwriting a file.

-Before requesting files for download, BOMnipotent Client makes an inventory of the already presend SBOMs in the folder, and downloads only the missing ones.

 ```bash
 tree ./boms/